 Padmasiddhi was ordained in 1996 and his name means, Lotus Success.
-He is happy to share his love of the Dharma and you will find him at the MBC on Thursdays and some Saturday morning classes.
+He is happy to share his love of the Dharma and you will find him at the MBC on Thursdays and leading the monthly meditation sesshin day retreats.

 Carunetra was ordained in 2009 and her name means, Kindly Eyed.
 You will see her at the Thursday Night class leading meditation or pujas, a devotional practice.
 Serves on the MBC Management Committee.

 Apada was ordained in 2014 and his name means in Pali, The Trackless One.
 He enjoys meditation and sharing meditation experience with others.
 Apada leads the meditation sesshin retreats and introduction to meditation courses throughout the year.
 Serves on the MBC Management Committee.